myde2001/Nominalia.com-Dynamic-DNS-Updater/README.md

 Test case soon.

-# Dynamic DNS for register.it
+# Dynamic DNS for nominalia.com

-This script make some request to register.it admin pages by using python and requests library.
+This script make some request to nominalia.com admin pages by using python and requests library.

 ## What can you do with this script?